A CrowdSec remediation component (bouncer) for MikroTik RouterOS that automatically manages firewall rules and address lists via the RouterOS API.

 1;;; crowdsec-bouncer:filter-input-input-v4 @cs-routeros-bouncer2chain=input action=drop src-address-list=crowdsec-banned34;;; crowdsec-bouncer:raw-prerouting-input-v4 @cs-routeros-bouncer5chain=prerouting action=drop src-address-list=crowdsec-banned

-Rules are placed at the top of the chain by default (rule_placement: top) to ensure they are evaluated first.
-If dynamic/built-in rules occupy the top positions (e.g., RouterOS fasttrack counters), the bouncer iterates through subsequent positions until it finds one where the rule can be placed.
+Rules are placed at the top of the RouterOS firewall menu by default (rule_placement: top) to ensure they are evaluated early.
+If dynamic/built-in rules occupy the top positions (e.g., RouterOS fasttrack counters), the bouncer iterates through subsequent positions until it finds one where the managed block can be placed.

-The bouncer uses a connection pool (4 parallel API connections), script-based bulk add (chunks of 100 entries), and an in-memory address cache for O(1) lookups during unban operations.
+The bouncer uses a configurable connection pool (default 4 parallel API connections), script-based bulk add (chunks of 100 entries), and an in-memory address cache for O(1) lookups during unban operations.

 | Scenario | IPs synced | Time | Throughput | Router CPU peak |